What Components Does Thermal Imaging in Home Inspections Check?

 Water damage from a plumbing leak is not the only kind of excess moisture that thermal imaging in home inspections can detect.
 If a cold spot on a ceiling appears on a thermal image, it could mean that there is a roof leak causing water to puddle in the attic.
 By detecting areas of moisture in the home, thermal imaging can also help prevent mold growth by catching and dealing with any moisture intrusion early.

-While using thermal imaging in home inspections can help detect flaws in the property, it can also highlight quality craftsmanship.
+While using thermal imaging can help detect flaws in the property, it can also highlight quality craftsmanship.
 If you want a more thorough home inspection, find a home inspector who includes thermal imaging in home inspections.

 Eagle 1 Home Inspection serves San Bernardino, Palm Springs, and the surrounding communities with home inspections that include thermal imaging at no additional charge.
 Contact us to book your inspection.